MicrosoftDocs/visualfsharpdocs/docs/conceptual/walkthrough-generating-fsharp-types-from-a-dbml-file-[fsharp].md

   let dataContext = new dbml.Mydatabase(connectionString)
 ```

-The DataContext type provides access to all the generated types and inherits from **T:System.Data.Linq.DataContext**.
+The DataContext type provides access to all the generated types and inherits from **System.Data.Linq.DataContext**.
 The DbmlFile type provider has various static parameters that you can set.
 For example, you can use a different name for the DataContext type by specifying **DataContext=MyDataContext**.
 In that case, your code resembles the following example:
 <br />

 ```fsharp